greenyouse/yum-foodz/README.md

 - can install to home screen on mobile
 - sends food of the day updates using push notifications

+## Coding Style + Notes

+The code in the templates folder is built with ES6 template strings.
+If you see JS sprinkled throughout the HTML and templating logic that's what's going on.
+The code is served via a Node.js so that is where the server side templating happens.

+There's a service worker in `templates/sw.js` that does much of the heavy lifting after the client has visited the page.
+It will install itself into the browser, cache pages, serve the cached pages, save user data to indexedDB, and do push messaging.
+This duplicates what the Node.js server does so the app should work just fine offline by leveraging the service worker.

+The build process was pretty heavily optimized to keep file sizes down.
+Although some files may look to be around 10k the size measurement happens *after* gzip compression from the server.
+That usually cuts the file size in half or better.

+The app will probably not work if used locally.
+The service worker follows the web browser's content security policy so it needs its own domain (not the localhost).
+See below for a live version of the app.

 ## Try It Out

 There's a live version [hosted here](https://yum-foodz.herokuapp.com).
 Push